 Groin strains are synonymous with injury to the Adductor muscles which are located around the inner thigh, for this reason Physiotherapists will often refer to this injury as Adductor-related groin pain.
-However, as figure 1 demonstrates this is a region where numerous other parts of our anatomy (not just muscles) have the potential to generate pain.
+However, as the accompanying picture demonstrates, this is a region where numerous other parts of our anatomy (not just muscles) have the potential to generate pain.

 Seeking advice from a musculoskeletal specialist is recommended.
 At Pure Physiotherapy, our clinicians complete a thorough assessment which facilitates in making an accurate working diagnosis and the subsequent development of an individualised, condition specific rehabilitation protocol.

 Following assessment, if an Adductor muscle has been found to be the source of pain your clinician will inform you of the suspected grade of your injury.
 Grading refers to the level of injury to the muscle, this grading system further enhances the clinician’s ability in developing appropriate treatment strategies.